 RV’s vs Tiny House – What’s the Difference?

-The Tiny House Movement is in full effect as tiny houses are becoming increasing popular across the Pacific Northwest.
+The Tiny House Movement is in full effect as tiny houses are becoming increasingly popular across the Pacific Northwest.
 We still live in a society that teaches us that more is, well, more and more is always better.
 However, those who don’t want to succumb to the burden of traditional housing now have a viable living alternative.
 Tiny homes have captured the hearts of people around the world, and the movement is quickly gaining momentum.

 On the other hand, recreational vehicles, also known as RVs, have been around for a long time, and are designed to offer all the commodities of a home in a motorized vehicle.
-RVs themselves became popular in the early 1900s, but the concept of a vehicle equipped with living facilities date back to the mid 1700s.
+RVs themselves became popular in the early 1900s, but the concept of a vehicle equipped with living facilities date back to the mid-1700s.
 Covered wagons were the inspiration behind RVs, both of which were designed to satisfy the wanderlust for conquering the outdoors.

 RVs & Mobile Homes

 There are many types of RVs out there, but they all fall under the category of motorized homes.
 An RV is any motorized vehicle with living facilities and amenities: kitchen, bathroom, beds, and storage spaces.
 However, the idea behind RVs can be traced back to the wagons used to settle the midwest United States.
-Covered wagons were equipped with living quarters that settlers used while in search for a new home.
+Covered wagons were equipped with living quarters that settlers used while in search of a new home.

-Modern RVs can be used for both a permanent living space as well as a home while traveling.
+Modern RVs can be used for both permanent living space as well as a home while traveling.
 One of the great American traditions is to travel the great highways in an RV.
 The RV market has grown to cater to all families, so they now come in different shapes and sizes:

 Class A- The biggest, most spacious, and most luxurious types of RV.
 They are usually converted busses and custom models loaded with appliances and other features.